NAIST-SE/AttractingContributors/README.md

 # How to Contribute
 We'd love for you to contribute your favorite sci-fi books to our list!
 To add a book, please:
 1. Fork this repository.
-2. Add your book to the README.md file in the following format:
+2. Add your book to the README.md file in the following format:<br/>
   a.
-Title: [Book Title]
+Title: [Book Title]<br/>
   b.
-Author: [Author Name]
+Author: [Author Name]<br/>
   c.
-Description: A brief description of the book and why you recommend it.
+Description: A brief description of the book and why you recommend it.<br/>
 3. Submit a Pull Request with your changes.